webproduktion01/Laborationer/readme.md

-This project is a exercise called Laboration 1 - Introduce yourself (except its in swedish)
+This project is a exercise in html/css/js